How to Ship Jewelry Safely: The Expert Guide (2026)

 Written by Valentin Scemama, Expert at Secursus.

-Sending jewelry domestically or internationally requires more than just a box and some tape.
-Whether you are a jeweler sending a diamond ring to a client or an individual sending a family heirloom, the goal is the same: safe arrival without theft or damage.
+Shipping jewelry domestically or internationally requires more than just a box and some tape.
+Whether you are a jeweler sending a diamond ring to a client or an individual sending a family heirloom, the goal is the same: safe delivery without theft or damage.

 This guide covers the professional steps to prepare your package, choose the correct carrier, and secure the right insurance to protect your investment.